JeremiahKaren/35percent.github.io/the-southwark-clearances.md

 ![](http://35percent.org/img/schematicpipeline.jpg)
 *Extract from GLA assembly member Sian Berry's research*

-Needless to say that Cllr John's council house building programme is [well behind](https://www.southwarknews.co.uk/news/council-admits-will-miss-target-build-1500-new-council-homes-2018/) on delivering its 11,000 target and the few new 'council homes' that have been delivered have not only been [bought from developers](http://35percent.org/2017-04-29-blackfriars-affordable-housing-circus/) but are [being let at affordable rather than social rent](http://35percent.org/2017-04-29-blackfriars-affordable-housing-circus/#10m-wasted-and-new-council-homes-not-even-social-rent).
+Council leader Peter John is the driving force behind the borough's 'regeneration' plans supported by a cross-party 'sink estate' rhetoric.
+He wrote an [article](http://www.progressonline.org.uk/2016/01/14/camerons-has-much-to-learn-on-housing/) in support of David Cameron's estate demolition proposals in Jan 2016, arguing only that Cameron's plans weren't ambitious enough and that more government funding should be allocated to the programme.
+In the article he describes the Heygate & Aylesbury estates as _"symbols of inner-city neglect, with crime, antisocial behaviour, health inequalities and unemployment the only things that flourished there"_.
+He added that _"both had become hard to let to council tenants, and reinforced poverty, crime and inequality"_ and concluded that in any case, _"most brutal estates do not make the best use of the land they occupy."_

+In a local [news interview](http://www.southwarknews.co.uk/news/my-conscience-is-clear-council-leader-peter-john-comes-out-fighting-as-heygate-deal-scrutinised/) he claimed that _"brutalist architecture wasn’t conducive to building a successful economic community"._ He evidenced this claim with an anecdote, in which he described local MP Harriet Harman's visit to the Aylesbury estate: _"Harriet and a councillor were in a lift with a man injecting drugs in his penis.
+That’s not the sign of a successful community"._

+Councillor John's justification for estate demolitions is his claim that Southwark has an ambitious programme to build 11,000 new council homes (over 30 years).
+But this programme is well behind schedule and the Council [continues to knock down and sell off council homes faster than it is building them](http://35percent.org/2018-11-12-11000-council-homes-manifesto-pledge/).

 ## Void disposal policy
 In 2009, Southwark's Tory/Lib Dem administration introduced a policy of selling off every council home that becomes vacant and is valued above £400,000.
 In 2011 this was [reviewed by the incoming Labour administration which reduced](http://moderngov.southwark.gov.uk/documents/s19458/Report%20Review%20of%20Void%20Disposal%20Strategy.pdf) the threshold to £300,000.
-[This compilation](http://35percent.org/img/sold_by_southwark.pdf) taken from auction websites shows a sample of some of the hundreds of properties sold off by the current administration.
+[Government statistics](https://assets.publishing.service.gov.uk/government/uploads/system/uploads/attachment_data/file/561232/LT_648.xlsx) show that Southwark has sold off over a thousand council homes under this policy in the five years from 2010 to 2015.
+[This compilation](http://35percent.org/img/sold_by_southwark.pdf) taken from auction websites shows a sample of some of these.

 ![](http://35percent.org/img/samplecouncilhomessold.png)
 *A [sample](/sold_by_southwark.pdf) of hundreds of council homes sold by the current Labour administration under this policy*